openintegrationhub/Data-and-Domain-Models/evaluations/sources/IntegrationProcess.md

 # The integration process
 This paper is intended to clarify the **virtual integration** process of the OIH framework.
 In contrast to a **materialized integration** (with a centralized data storage) the origin data will stay in the source database, but must by demand be transformed into the data formats of the integrated databases.
-An reasonable integration must ensures a fluent interoperability between the associated data models and therewith a seamless business process.
-Therefore an application response time should not be perceivable.
+A reasonable integration must ensures a fluent interoperability between the associated data models and therewith a seamless business process.
+Therefore an application response time should not be perceivable - due to delays.

 _There are cases to consider where an application (connector) is integrated to an existing environment, where the same objects (entities) potentially coexist inside multiple databases._

+> In which cases, it is necessary to identify unique entities (objects) and how can those be managed?

+> What steps does a record go through, between an app database and the queue?

 ## The transformation
 The OIH data formats need to be truly understood by any party who converts data onto this standard.